Click on the question to see the answer.

 If your GMAT or GRE score is more than five years old, you must re-take the exam.

 The TOEFL, or IELTS, is required of all applicants whose native language is not English.
 An acceptable score is 600/250.
-We do not need TOEFL scores if you have earned a degree in an English-speaking country.
-For IELTS the minimum score is 6.5.

 The Graduate School